 The Company analyzes revenue by reviewing the mix of revenues generated by the different "boards" (each a specific division of the fashion model management operations which specializes by the type of model it represents (Women, Men, Sophisticated, Runway, Curve, Lifestyle, Kids, etc.)) of the business, revenues by geographic locations and revenues from significant clients.
-Wilhelmina has three primary sources of revenue: revenues from principal relationships whereby the gross amount billed to the client is recorded as revenue, when the revenues are earned and collectability is reasonably assured; revenues from agent relationships whereby the commissions paid by models as a percentage of their gross earnings are recorded as revenue when earned and collectability is reasonably assured; and a separate service charge, paid by clients in addition to the booking fees, which is calculated as a percentage of the models' booking fees and is recorded as revenues when earned and collectability assured.
-See Critical Accounting Policies - Revenue Recognition, below.
-Gross billings are an important business metric that ultimately drives revenues, profits and cash flows.
+Wilhelmina has three primary sources of revenue: revenues from principal relationships whereby the gross amount billed to the client is recorded as revenue, when the revenues are earned and collectability is reasonably assured; revenues from agent relationships whereby the commissions paid by models as a percentage of their gross earnings are recorded as revenue when earned and collectability is reasonably assured; and a separate service charge, paid by clients in addition to the booking fees, which is calculated as a percentage of the models' booking fees and is recorded as revenues when earned and collectability drives revenues, profits and cash flows.
+Not all gross billings recorded by the Company are collected and therefore remitted to the talent.
+Some contracts are structured whereby payments are paid directly to the Company, and therefore, the Company remits the appropriate amount to the talent.
+Other contracts are structured whereby amounts are paid by the customer directly to the talent and Wilhelmina for the respective proceeds of the contract.